INGEOTEC/microtc/docs/source/index.rst

 :math:`\mu\text{TC}` is a minimalist and multi-propose text-classifier able to tackle tasks independently of domain and language.

+:math:`\mu\text{TC}` core entry point is :py:class:`microtc.textmodel.TextModel` which can be seen as a function with the form :math:`m(\text{text}) \rightarrow \Re ^d` where :math:`d` is the vocabulary, i.e., the dimension of the *vector space*.
+As can be seen, :math:`m` can be used to transform a text into a vector, and, consequently, it can be used to transform a training set of pairs, text and label, into a training set of pairs, vectors and label, which can be directly used by any supervised learning algorithm to obtain a **text classifier**.

+:py:class:`microtc.textmodel.TextModel` follows the idea of http://scikit-learn.org
+transformers.
+That is, it implements a method :py:func:`microtc.textmodel.TextModel.fit` that receives the training set and a method :py:func:`microtc.textmodel.TextModel.transform` that receives a list of texts and returns and sparse matrix that correspond to the representation of the given texts in the vector space.

 :math:`\mu\text{TC}` is described in
 `An Automated Text Categorization Framework based on Hyperparameter Optimization <https://www.sciencedirect.com/science/article/pii/S0950705118301217>`_.
 Eric S. Tellez, Daniela Moctezuma, Sabino Miranda-Jímenez, Mario Graff.
 Knowledge-Based Systems